fusioncharts/dev_centre_docs/fusioncharts-aspnet-visualization/data-engine/data-engine-api.md

 List<Schema> modelSchema = model.ColumnSchema
 ```

-In the above code, `Schema` is a class from FusionCharts DataEngine.

 ## Set Date/Time format

-To set the date/time format of the Data, set DataSourceDateformat property of DataModel instance.

 To set the date/time format of the data, set the `DataSourceDateformat` property of DataModel instance.

 The code is given below:

 ```
 model.DataSourceDateformat = "MM/dd/yyyy hh:mm tt";